 The fund aims to provide combined income and capital growth that is higher than that of the short-dated investment grade corporate bond market (as measured by the iBoxx EUR Corporates 1-3 year Index) over any five-year period while applying environmental, social and governance (ESG) criteria.
 At least 80% of the fund is invested in investment grade bonds issued by companies from anywhere in the world and asset-backed securities.
 The fund manager considers principal adverse impacts on sustainability factors when investing.
-The bonds held in the fund are generally issues due to be repaid within a short period so as to minimise the effect of interest rate movements on the fund's value.
-Companies that are deemed to be in breach of the UN Global Compact principles and/or involved in industries like tobacco, controversial weapons, unconventional oil and gas extraction, gambling and thermal coal are excluded.
+The bonds held in the fund are generally issues due to be repaid within a short period so as to minimize the effect of interest rate movements on the fund's value.
 Engagement to help companies improve their behaviour and transparency regarding ESG forms a key part of the fund's investment approach.
 Asset allocation and stock selection are at the heart of the fund's investment process.
+The fund invests in securities that meet the ESG criteria, applying an exclusionary approach as described in the prospectus.
+The fund's move much it can increase its investment position by borrowing money or using derivatives - is 150% of its net asset value.